 The Red Hot Horn Dawgs routinely play at various public venues & festivals in the greater Madison area.
 We also keep busy playing for various private parties (weddings, corporate events, etc).
 Check us out at one of the below upcoming performances!

-Note: Only the upcoming shows in the next 6 months are included below.
+Note: Only confirmed performances are listed below.
+We may have some pending performances that aren’t listed below.
 If you are interested in our availability for your event, please contact us.

 Nothing makes a wedding reception more memorable than a live band!
 And for what you'd spend on today's "professional" DJ setups you could hire The Horn Dawgs!